pallyj/boltc/README.md

 <img src="https://github.com/pallyj/boltcc/blob/main/assets/logo.svg?raw=true" width="256" height="256"/>

 Bolt is a powerful coding language designed for expressiveness and speed.
 Bolt combines the ease-of-use of functional programming with the speed of C to make the ultimate language, suitable for any use-case.
+Bolt is in the early stages of development, and the current version contains

+- integer and float math
+- immutable variables
+- first-class functions

+The Bolt Language focuses on

+- Safety
+- Expressiveness
+- Accessibility
+- Safety

+## Safety

+Bolt is designed with safety in mind.
+All types are determined at compile time, and implicit conversion is frowned upon.
+Bolt has no concept of null pointers, the single most dangerous aspect of programming.
+Bolt uses automatic reference counting to manage memory safely, preventing leaks and dangling pointers.
+## Expressiveness

+Bolt syntax is designed to concisely show what the program does, without excess verbosity.
+Bolt guesses the developers intent, and annotations can be added to specify it when the compiler is wrong.

+## Accessibility

+Bolt code is easy to understand for both beginners and those coming over from another language.

+## Speed

+The Bolt language is compiled ahead of time, using a LLVM backend to output optimized code for any backend.
+The lack of an inefficient garbage collector prevents lengthy pauses and cuts down on memory usage.

 ## Using